 Happy Friday everyone!

-Acclaimed San Francisco interior designer continues to rock the world of décor with his witty, often flamboyant yet sometimes subdued, always chic designs (Lisa blogged his work way back here).
+Acclaimed San Francisco interior designer Ken Fulk continues to rock the world of décor with his witty, often flamboyant yet sometimes subdued, always chic designs (Jo blogged his work way back here).
 His versatility is impressive, catering to any style thrown at him.
 Now that is talent, considering the amount of one-dimensional designers out there.
 Kudos Ken.

 We were sent an email from the folks at HomeZada and asked to try out their online solution to help manage the home.
 Man, could I use some home management help!
 I’m not a very organized person, and I don’t spend alot of time in the planning stage of projects.
 So this site rocks for someone like me.
 It does all sorts of cool things to help make your life easier.
 The main features are tracking and maintaining a home inventory (an account of your possessions and household fixed assets), tracking maintenance about your home and then alerts the homeowner when these maintenance activities need to get done, managing home improvement projects from wish list inception to tracking shopping purchases, to managing the overall project budget or managing multiple projects over time and finally tracking all the finances associated with your home.
 So it pretty much covers all bases.

 Here is what the main dashboard looks like:

 (I like the snooze option – LOL)